brunoportilho/terraform-gcp/README.md

 3. Salve os arquivos do Estado no Google Cloud Storage.

 Submeta o print de cada etapa de configuração do Pipeline .

+---

+Steps:

+- Create new Repository (if using local / Source Repositories)
+- Follow steps to add code to your repository (or cloud shell)

+- Enable Cloud Build API (and set Billing Account)
+- Configure trigger
+	- Nome
+	- Região
+	- Push to a branch / main
+	- Autodetect
+	- Repository
+	- Require Aproval Yes/No